Conrad Electronic: Company profile

 The company was founded in Berlin in 1923 by Max Conrad.
-Since 1946, the company is headquartered in Hirschau, Germany.
+Since 1946, the company has been headquartered in Hirschau, Germany.
 Conrad started out as a mail-order business for electronic components.
 Today, Conrad has been family-run for four generations and is one of Europe’s leading multi-channel retailers of electronics and technology.

 Conrad Electronic SE is a wholly owned subsidiary of Conrad Holding SE.
 This in turn is managed as a family business by the Conrad family.
 Conrad Electronic SE is a trading company that operates exclusively in Germany.
 The company also operates as a marketplace operator in Germany and Austria.
 Business in other European countries is handled by international companies of the Conrad Group.

 Conrad Electronic has been expanding its B2B business since 1998.
 In 2022, 70 per cent of annual sales came from the B2B business.
 Conrad Business Supplies was founded in 1998 to increasingly address business customers.
 In 2017, the Conrad B2B Marketplace was launched, through which other retailers and manufacturers can also sell products.
 In 2020, the Conrad Sourcing Platform was introduced as a procurement platform for the technical needs of business customers.

 Ralf Bühler has been CEO of Conrad Electronic SE since 1 January 2021.

 In 2024, the Conrad Electronic Group had more than 2300 employees worldwide.